FabrizioBrancati/SwiftyBot/README.md

 - Get a Page access token and add it to `secrets/app.json`
 - Use Supervisor to ensure your bot is always running

-If you need more help through this steps, you can read _[How to create a Messenger bot with Swift](https://www.fabriziobrancati.com/SwiftyBot-2)_ blog post.
+If you need more help through this steps, you can read _[How to create a Facebook Messenger bot with Swift](https://www.fabriziobrancati.com/SwiftyBot-2)_ blog post.

 Documentation
 =============
 Every line of [main.swift](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/Sources/SwiftyBot/main.swift) file is commented.<br>
 If you need Vapor documentation you can find it [here](https://vapor.github.io/documentation/).<br>
 If you need Telegram bot documentation you can find it [here](https://core.telegram.org/bots/api).<br>
-If you need Messenger bot documentation you can find it [here](https://developers.facebook.com/docs/messenger-platform).
+If you need Facebook Messenger bot documentation you can find it [here](https://developers.facebook.com/docs/messenger-platform).

 Changelog
 =========